-Digital art is finally made itself into a hyper-real object.
+Digital art is finally made itself into a hyper-real object in the metaverse.
 NFTs, or non-fungible tokens, are unique and distinct cryptocurrency assets.
 Each NFT is unique, with distinguishing metadata and identification codes.
 NFTs are certificates of authenticity, using a string of characters to prove ownership and legitimacy.
 Simulacrum precedes the original and the distinction between reality and representation vanishes.
 There is only the simulation, and originality becomes a totally meaningless concept.
 Crypto art is hyper-real, more than real.
 NFT art is better than real art, to get “real” objects you need to go out in the middle of a raging pandemic, and it's dangerous outside.
 Then you need to disinfect the object, clean it so you can touch it.
 With NFT everything is better now.

 Making my bubble series I use the technic of Physically based rendering (PBR).
 A computer graphics approach that seeks to render images in a way that models the flow of light in the real world.
 This object is made with mathematical rules, just like a mathematical golden ratio of nature.
 It is as material as a rock or a tree.
 By making this object into NFT, it gained the singular plural meaning of the object of cognitive capitalism.
 But it lost the magic of transcendence.

-My Bubbles are gods and deities, once, and still today, believed to be real and transcendent.
+My Bubbles are meta-gods and meta-deities, once, and still today, believed to be real and transcendent.
 They are not only objects that are subjects of perception.
 Virtual reality states that the objects that surround us are only screens that project their essence.
 In my Bubble series, the objects are the main subject matter.
 This stems from the search for meaning.
 The circular motion of meaning is created by human perception and continues to a sharing motion of the objects around us.
 The objects exist in their own right and by the association between them, and they are real as long as we believe our perception - we believe in the ancient gods.

 Boris Marinin is a multidisciplinary artist and curator with MFA in multidisciplinary arts at the Bezalel Academy of Art and Design in Jerusalem.
 His works presented at Girona Film Festival, Spain.
 STIFF: Seattle True Independent Film Festival.
 USA.
 Splice Film Fest, NYC, USA.
 European Film Festival (Mainstream & Underground) Venue - "Mirage Cinema" Moscow, Russia.
 TAM - Torrance Art Museum, Los Angeles.
 222lodge, Dordrecht, the Netherlands.
 Muzeum Sztuki in Łódź.
 Poland.
 CICA Museum, Yangchon-eup Gimpo-si, Gyeonggi-do, Korea and more.
 Artist CV